CELEBRATING A MAN WHO CHANGED THE WORLD AS WE KNOW IT.

 With the bold statement of being the world’s first African and Caribbean rum, we knew our name needed to respect the journey, provenance and quality of our liquid, marrying the old with the new.
 We knew it had to mirror our own beliefs, creating positive change through the work that we do.

 Between his values, journey and impact, we feel great pride and honour in his name adorning our bottle.
-Equiano’s values distill our beliefs perfectly and that is why we’re giving 5% of company profits to ground-level freedom and equality projects annually, and celebrating a man who we all aspire to be more like.
+Equiano’s values distill our beliefs perfectly and that is why we’re giving 5% of company profits and £2/$2 of every bottle purchased here to ground-level freedom and equality projects annually, and celebrating a man who we all aspire to be more like.